 It’s fair to say that SsangYong doesn’t have the best record for reliability, sitting well down in the bottom half of the manufacturer standings with Warranty Direct.
 However, that score is affected by some much older models, and owners of newer models on our website generally (if not exclusively) report good reliability, while the five-year warranty gives some extra peace of mind.

 Forget any preconceptions you might have had that buying a SsangYong meant sacrificing standard equipment.
 Even the most basic SE model comes with alloy wheels, air-con, cruise control and Bluetooth, and if you stretch to our favourite EX trim, you add heated front seats, leather upholstery, a seven-inch touch-screen and a rear-view camera, as well as upgrading that air-con to dual-zone climate control.
-At the top of the range, ELX also has keyless start, automatic lights and wipers, folding door mirrors and sat-nav.
-The only options are style-based, which means that you have a little less flexibility in speccing your car.
-For instance, you can’t add climate control to an SE without upgrading to EX, or have sat-nav on an EX without splashing out on ELX trim.
+At the top of the range, ELX also has keyless start, automatic lights and wipers, folding door mirrors and sat-nav, as well as automatic high beam for the headlights and traffic sign recognition, which uses a windscreen-mounted camera to display the current speed limit on the dashboard.
+The only optional extras are style-based, though, which means that you have a little less flexibility in speccing your car.

 The Tivoli impresses with its good-value pricing and spacious cabin, but it may well be its style and relative exclusivity that really seal the deal.